NO PROMO CODE REQUIRED

 Tip: There are instances when good value is to be had while PointsBetting.
 These occur when the main market line is not reflected on the PointsBetting line.
 For example, if the o/u on the Lakers v.
 Warriors game is 226.5, the PointsBetting line should be along the lines of 228 for the over and 225 for the under.
 But we’ve noticed occurrences where the over or under PointsBetting line parallels the traditional line at 226.5.
 Look out for these instances.

 Typically, the higher the numbers the bigger the middle.
-So while a totals middle might only be three points, a player multipler such as Kevin Durant points * rebounds might be as large as 50.
+So while a totals middle might only be three points, a player multiplier such as Kevin Durant points * rebounds might be as large as 50.

 Can you bet on anything?
-As long as there’s a way to devise an over and an under, it’s pretty likely that PointsBet offers a PointsBetting option for it.
+As long as there’s a way to devise an over and an under, it’s likely that PointsBet offers a PointsBetting option for it.
 A typical main market game might offer over 100 PointsBetting wagers, running the gamut from simplistic lines and totals, to first basket / goal accelerators, player groups performance, and either team’s largest leads.
 Sky’s the limit really.

 In-play games are easily accessed via the main interface through an In-Play tab located smack at the top of the primary odds window.
 They can also be displayed by clicking on the “In-play” icon from the side menu, which also shows how many contests are currently live.
 It works.